open-kbs/openkbs/README.md

    openkbs login
    ```

-2. Push your application to OpenKBS Cloud:
+2. Push your application to OpenKBS:

    ```bash
    openkbs push